 It was accurately billed at the time as, "America's most powerful car" and was the fastest production car you could buy.

 Leather upholstery was standard on the 300B.
 1956 saw the introduction of push-button PowerFlite automatic transmission selector (seen here on the far left of the steering wheel).

 Chrysler introduced the 300 in February 1955 (so quite a way into the model year).
 It was the start of the letter series although technically it didn't really bear a letter (yet).
 Successive years were given the next letter in the alphabet working through to 300L in 1965 (skipping "i").
 So, the first year became retrospectively and affectionately known as the 300A.

 There were few changes for the 1956 model year although it now had fins - it was the continuation of Virgil Exner's "Forward Look" vision.
 The lines of the 300B look clean and classy - there wasn't an abundance of trim that adorned so many cars of the era.

-This car is fitted with optional PowerPilot steering, power windows and four-way power front seat.
-Power brakes were standard.
+This car is fitted with optional PowerPilot steering with power brakes that were standard.

 Chrysler 300B sales amounted to a total of 1,102 cars during the 1956 model year.
 Base price was $4,242 which was not far off twice the cost of a Chevy Bel Air Sport Coupe at the time.

 This 300B is currently for sale on eBay. (follow the link for even more photos)